minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Eligible parties can obtain a marriage license by following several general steps.

-Marriage licenses are issued in accordance with state laws.
+Marriage licenses are issued per state laws.
 To qualify for a marriage license in Minnesota, both parties must meet the following state requirements:

-• Applicants must be at least 18 years old.
-Applicants between the ages of 16 and 18 must have parental consent.
+• Applicants must be at least 18 years old, and applicants between the ages of 16 and 18 must have parental consent.
+Written consent from parents or guardians is required for intended marriages involving minors.

 • Applicants must be unrelated.

-• Applicants must be single and not already in a marriage.
+• Applicants must be single and not already married.

 Step 2.
 Provide Necessary Information